-Enrollment Periods for Group Coverage
+Enrollment Periods for Group CoverageInitial Enrollment

-Initial Enrollment

 You may enroll for coverage in this health plan under a group contract on your initial group eligibility date.
 This date is determined by your plan sponsor.
 The plan sponsor is responsible for providing you with details about how and when you may enroll for coverage in this health plan under a group contract.
 To enroll, you must complete the enrollment form provided by your plan sponsor no later than 30 days after your eligibility date.
 (For more information, contact your plan sponsor.)
-If you choose not to enroll for coverage in this health plan under a group contract on your initial eligibility date, you may enroll under a group contract on your initial eligibility date, you may enroll under a group contract on your initial eligibility date, you may enroll under a group contract only during your group's open enrollment period or within 30 days of a special enrollment event as provided by federal or Massachusetts law.
+If you choose not to enroll for coverage in this health plan under a group contract on your initial eligibility date, you may enroll under a group contract only during your group 's open enrollment period or within 30 days of a special enrollment event as provided by federal or Massachusetts law.

-If an eligible employee or an eligible dependent (including the employee's spouse) chooses not to enroll for coverage in this health plan under a group contract on his or her initial group eligibility date, federal or Massachusetts law may allow the eligible employee and/or his or her eligible dependents to enroll under the group contract when:
+If an eligible employee or an eligible dependent (including the employee's spouse) chooses not to enroll for coverage in this health plan under a group contract on their initial group eligibility date, federal or Massachusetts law may allow the eligible employee and/or their eligible dependents to enroll under the group contract when:

-- The employee and/or his or her eligible dependents have a loss of other coverage (see "Loss of Other Qualified Coverage" below for more information); or - The employee gains a new eligible dependent (see "New Dependents" below for more information); or - The employee and/or his or her eligible dependent become eligible for assistance under a Medicaid plan or a state Children's Health Insurance Program plan.
+- The employee and/or their eligible dependents have a loss of other coverage (see "Loss of Other Qualified Coverage" below for more information); or - The employee gains a new eligible dependent (see "New Dependents" below for more information); or - The employee and/or their eligible dependent become eligible for assistance under a Medicaid plan or a state Children's Health Insurance Program plan.